nref/speaking/modular_reasoning/modular_reasoning.md

 <!-- incremental_lists: true -->

 - **Key idea**: Design is apart from the code.
-- Design is about a shared fiction
-- Just like Democracy does not exist
-  - US, Russia, and Ukranian Sovereignty
-- Newton's Law of Gravity is just a model
-  - and only approximately true at the scale of humans
-- These are patterns imposed by our minds on the world
-- Similarly, software design is a narrative over physical code
+- Software design is a narrative over physical code
   - **There can be many code implementations that satisfy a design**

 Design-Level Thinking > Example